soutar/hyperterm-register-shortcut/README.md

 Register user-customisable global shortcuts for HyperTerm which respect config changes.
 This module is designed to be used by HyperTerm plugins to implement global shortcuts and can't be installed as a plugin itself.

-For the configKey `foo`, `hyperterm-register-shortcut` will look for the user's preferred hotkey in `config.hotkeys.foo` and `config.fooShortcut`, prioritising the `hotkeys` object.
+For the configKey `foo`, `hyperterm-register-shortcut` will look for the user's preferred hotkey in following order:
+- `config.hotkeys.foo`
+- `config.foo.hotkey`
+- `config.fooShortcut`

 ## Usage